Jyoti-Bansal98/Post-Covid-Global-Layoff-Trends-Analysis/README.md

 ##  📊  Explore More Visualizations

 Only a few key charts are shown here.
-For the detailed visualizations with story telling insights, explore the full Jupyter Notebook [Notebook](./Global%20Layoff%20Analysis.ipynb) or check the [Visualizations](./images)
+For the detailed visualizations with story telling insights, explore the full [Jupyter Notebook](./Global%20Layoff%20Analysis.ipynb) or check the [Visualizations](./images)

 ---